isomerpages/moe-oneschoolbus/index.md

 description: OSB user guides for school staff, bus coordinators and bus drivers.
 image: /images/bus icon.png
 permalink: /
-notification: 2025 Data Exercise will begin in January.
+notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
+If in doubt, call the 24/7 ScamShield Helpline at 1799 or visit https://www.scamshield.gov.sg.
 sections:
   - hero:
       title: OneSchoolBus